GitLab and go get

 go get

-- Add commit-id (NOT branch name) at the end of
+.
+This is not always possible to do. - Add commit-id (NOT branch name) at the end of

 go get

-so when getting from non-default branch - Since GitLab is private and not publically accessible, set the GOPRIVATE environment variable to the right hostname
+when getting from non-default branch - Since GitLab is private and not publically accessible, set the GOPRIVATE environment variable to the right hostname

 Let's add one more factor: the GitLab server is not reachable over port 22 for ssh but instead uses a custom port.
 How about one more factor i.e. anonymous, non-logged in read access is not allowed; you need to login to even read a repository.